-Our board of directors met 12 times during fiscal year 2022.
-During fiscal year 2022, each of our directors attended 75% or more of the aggregate of (a) the total number of meetings of the board of directors held while a director (during the period in which the director served on the board of directors) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served on such committees).
+Our board of directors met 10 times during fiscal year 2023.
+During fiscal year 2023, each of our directors attended 75% or more of the aggregate of (a) the total number of meetings of the board of directors held while a director (during the period in which the director served on the board of directors) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served (during the period in which the director served) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served on such committees).
 Pursuant to our corporate governance guidelines, each director is encouraged to attend each annual meeting of stockholders.

 Although we do not have a formal policy regarding attendance by members of our board of directors at the annual meetings of stockholders, we encourage, but do not require, directors to attend.
-Two of our seven directors attended our 2022 annual meeting of stockholders.
+One of our seven directors attended our 2023 annual meeting of stockholders.